 It’s also a good idea to make sure your blog posts are easy to share.

 Include social share buttons (like the ones above) at the top or bottom of each post and encourage people to share if they enjoyed the post, getting more eyes on your website.

-As you experiment with posting different blog posts on social media, make sure to track your analytics (most social platforms offer a fairly simple way to do this).
+As you experiment with posting different blog posts on social media, make sure to track your social analytics (most social platforms offer a fairly simple way to do this).
 Take notes on what’s performing best.

 Worried your blog posts aren’t exciting enough?
 Invite a thought leader in your industry to guest post on your blog.
 This will equal exposure for them and free website traffic for you.

 Finally, many businesses have begun using their social media as a customer service tool.
 In fact, many of them didn’t have a choice.